-In October 1996 the Inter-American Commission on Human Rights of the organization of American States (OAS) is expected to issue a long-awaited decision on claims brought by CCR for 272 Panamanian civilian victims of the 1989 U.S. invasion of Panama.
+Despite expectations, the Inter-American Commission on Human Rights of the Organization of American States (OAS) did not rule in October 1996 on the longstanding claims brought by CCR for 272 Panamanian civilian victims of the 1989 U.S. invasion of Panama.

-A decision had been anticipated in February 1996 but was delayed at the request of the U.S., which claimed insufficient time to prepare its defense.
-In April 1996, while the OAS general Assembly met in Panama, some of the Panamanian plaintiffs held a seven-day vigil in front of the meeting place informing the public and member states about the case.
-Although OAS refused to grant a hearing before the General Assembly, OAS officials did agree to hear some of the plaintiffs, who testified that they had received threats about participation in this case.
+A decision had been anticipated in February 1996 but was delayed at the request of the U.S., which claimed insufficient time to prepare a defense.
+Two months later, some of the Panamanian plaintiffs held a seven-day vigil in front of the OAS General Assembly meeting place.

 Two evidentiary hearings were held in 1995: at the first, in February 1995, attorneys, international human rights experts and witnesses presented evidence outlining the illegality and disproportionate force of the U, S. invasion, and devastation visited upon the civilian population of Panama by U.S. firepower and bombs.
 At the second, in September 1995, Panamanian witnesses gave evidence about how U.S. authorities disposed of bodies killed in the invasion.

 Both of these evidentiary hearings are highly unusual in the typical OAS process, which normally takes place over a very short time span and rarely included the presentation of expert testimony.

 The original complaint, filed in 1990, a year after the U.S. invasion, sought an OAS ruling that the invasion was illegal under international law, compensation for the illegal intervention and human rights violations, and a thorough, independent investigation of all damages to Panama and its people.